OILFIELDS, STALINGRAD TARGETS IN SUMMER CAMPAIGN

 Along the Eastern Front · June 28, 1942

-On this date in 1942 on the Eastern Front, Adolf Hitler launched Germany’s second summer campaign against the Soviet Union in two years.
+On this date in 1942 on the Eastern Front, Adolf Hitler launched Germany’s second summer campaign against the Soviet Union in 2 years.
 (The first had been Operation Barbarossa begun the previous June, which had been intended to knock the Soviet Union out of the war in 1941.)
 Ignoring the Soviet capital Moscow, whose fierce defense combined with a brutal winter had prevented its capture earlier in the year, Fall Blau (Operation Blue in English) was instead directed south toward the strategic Caucasus oil and mineral fields and important centers of Soviet war industry.

 The German armored advance resembled a knife slicing through a stick of butter—a rerun it seemed of the summer of 1941, when the Red Army fell apart on the first armored impact.
 Making steady progress across the empty Ukrainian steppes, Army Group South (A) took the key railway junction and river port Rostov-on-Don on July 23, and then drove south to the oilfields in the Caucasus.
 On August 23 Gen. Friedrich Paulus’ Sixth Army, part of Army Group South (B), entered the outskirts of Stalingrad (today’s Volgograd), a vital manufacturing and transport center upstream from Rostov that bore the name of Hitler’s most hated enemy.
 That same day a massive German air raid on Stalingrad caused a firestorm that killed thousands of civilians and turned the city of 900,000 residents into a landscape of rubble and burned ruins.
 Unlike the German siege of Leningrad, most of the residents of the Soviet Union’s third-largest city were evacuated.

 Neither Germany nor the Soviet Union could have foreseen the horror that would face each other at Stalingrad.
 Supposedly a walkover, Paulus’ Sixth Army was inexorably drawn into a Soviet quagmire from which it was nearly impossible to escape.
-The 199‑day battle for control of Stalingrad produced a monumental two million casualties on both sides.
+The 199‑day battle for control of Stalingrad produced a monumental 2 million casualties on both sides.
 Stalingrad was the worst defeat the Soviets inflicted on Axis forces up to that time.
 Out of a million or more men in Axis uniforms at the start of the Soviet counteroffensive in late November 1942, just 105,000 starved, half-frozen enemy prisoners, including 23 generals, were led away, most to their deaths.
 Only 6,000 POWs lived through their ordeal to return to their homeland after the war.

 Stalingrad proved to be a major turning point in the European war, and for the first time the Western Allies began to hope the Soviets might triumph in their titanic confrontation with the Nazi invaders.
 Smelling blood, U.S. President Franklin D. Roosevelt announced at the conclusion of the Casablanca Conference in Morocco between himself, British Prime Minister Winston Churchill, and their joint chiefs of staff (January 14–23, 1943) that the Allies would require nothing less than Germany’s “unconditional surrender.”